-Building on the renowned Graduate Diploma in Editing and Publishing program, you will study the art and craft of writing and editing across genres, print and digital production, project management, marketing strategies for writers and publishers.
+Building on the renowned Graduate Diploma in Editing and Publishing program, you will study the art and craft of writing and editing across genres, print and digital production, project management, and marketing strategies for writers and publishers.
 You will also develop a nuanced understanding of and undertake research in writing and publishing culture in both an Australian and a global context.

 The core of the program is the unique sequence of Bowen Street Press studios.
 The Bowen Street Press operates as a real-world, student-led publishing house, which offers many opportunities for industry engagement and simulated work practice.

 The program is designed as a series of connected studios in which you take on specific industry challenges through collaborative and interdisciplinary learning and teaching strategies.
 Publications in both group and individual scenarios from print through to digital are the focus of the Bowen Street Press.
-A combination of industry-led research and individual projects in the second year of the program will ensure a high-level of flexibility for students.
+A combination of industry-led research and individual projects in the second year of the program will ensure a high level of flexibility for students.